StellaSTWong/StellaSTWong.github.io/content/blog/humanitarian101/index.md

 author = "Stella S.T.
 Wong"
-title = 'Humanitarian 101: accessible resources on IHL + humanitarian standards + connections with climate change and Business & Human Rights' showFullContent = false tags = ["Humanitarian_ response", "Intl_humanitarian_law", "SPHERE/CHS", "climate_change", "Business_HumanRights"]
+title = 'Humanitarian 101: accessible resources on IHL + humanitarian standards + connections with climate change and Business & Human Rights' showFullContent = false tags = ["Humanitarian_action", "Intl_humanitarian_law", "SPHERE/CHS", "climate_change", "Business_HumanRights"]
 draft = false
 +++

-With conflicts taking place every day not very far from home, I have decided to write this post to organise and share some essential resources on the *basics* of international humanitarian law, operational standards for humanitarian response, and relevant Business & Human Rights responsibilities.
+With conflicts taking place every day not very far from home, I have decided to write this post to organise and share some resources on the *basics* of international humanitarian law, common standards for humanitarian action, and the connections with climate change and Business & Human Rights.
 Most of them are free and accessible to the public.

 # Core Humanitarian Standard (CHS) on Quality and Accountability

 **The Core Humanitarian Standard on Quality and Accountability (CHS)** ([web](https://www.corehumanitarianstandard.org/)) is a widely recognised standard governing humanitarian action, published by the CHS Alliance, Group URD and Sphere Association.
-The CHS (updated in 2024) outlines nine commitments and core elements of an accountable and quality humanitarian response.
+The CHS (updated in 2024) outlines nine commitments and core elements of an accountable and quality humanitarian action.
 It should be used in conjunction with **[the Sphere Handbook](https://spherestandards.org/handbook-2018/)** (2018).

 {{< figure
   src="CoreHumanitarianStandard-EN.png"